Ojakoo/github-tg-bot/README.md

 npm run start
 ```

-### Deploy
+# Deploy

-Deploy to Vercel with just importing the repo and adding the env variables.
+Deploy to [Vercel](https://vercel.com) with just importing the repo and adding the env variables and you should be good to go!